Karen-Benites/todo-app-main/README.md

 Users should be able to:

 - View the optimal layout for the app depending on their device's screen size
-- See hover states for all interactive elements on the page (still building..)
+- See hover states for all interactive elements on the page
 - Add new todos to the list
 - Mark todos as complete
 - Delete todos from the list
-- Filter by all/active/complete todos (still building..)
+- Filter by all/active/complete todos
 - Clear all completed todos
 - Toggle light and dark mode
 - **Bonus**: Drag and drop to reorder items on the list (still building..)